tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 9 - Normalisation.md

 # Functional Dependency

-To normalise a database, we need to understand the concept of functional dependency.

 **Functional dependency** represents the relationship between attributes in a relation, where one or a set of attributes act as the **determinant** for other attributes (the **dependents**).

 We can note dependency as a notation or in a diagram.